What is Incident Response? (Definition & 6 Steps to Take)

 Lessons Learned - Lessons learned is a critical phase of incident response because it helps to educate and improve future incident response efforts.
 This is the step that gives organizations the opportunity to update their incident response plans with information that may have been missed during the incident, plus complete documentation to provide information for future incidents.
 Lessons learned reports give a clear review of the entire incident and may be used during recap meetings, training materials for new CIRT members, or as benchmarks for comparison.

 Proper preparation and planning are the key to effective incident response.
-Without a clear-cut plan and course of action, it’s often too late to coordinate effective response efforts after a breach or attack has occurred.
+Without a clear-cut plan and course of action, it’s often too late to coordinate effective response efforts and a communication plan after a breach or attack has occurred when future attacks or security events hit.
 Taking the time to create a comprehensive incident response plan can save your company substantial time and money by enabling you to regain control over your systems and data promptly when an inevitable breach occurs.

 For more tips and information on incident response, download our free guide: